erincunningham7/project-portfolio-one/README.md

  * The text on the slides contains a slightly opaque background ensuring legibility.

  * The slides arrow buttons contain an interactive element as they change colour when the mouse hovers over them.

+ **F07 Form**

+ * The form feature allows clients to honour their families by sharing their recipes.
+This establishes a continuous connection between the user and the site.

+ *